 Why is this type of information necessary to search engines?

 People want relevant information about the surrounding areas they live in.
-If they need gas, food, or help, it’s typically immediate and local results they require.
+If they need gas, food, or help, they typically require immediate and local results.
 If search engines cannot accomplish this, they will use another service to find this information.

 Credit must be given to Bill Slawski; I started reading his articles and found them too advanced, so I started re-writing them to understand the patents better.
 For a more advanced understanding of these patents, please check out his blog.

 Updated on: 2021-09-03